RubyMuibi/r24/README.md

-# SMART 💭
+# R24 💭

 This is a web application with AI Copilot and social networking, built with MERN.
 It allows users to brainstorm, explore, and collaborate on ideas and projects.

 ## How to Use
-1. Visit https://smart.rubym.xyz or clone this repository.
+1. Visit https://r24.dev or clone this repository.

 ## Features